1-800-426-2550 To Home Page e-mail and contact

-Please bring a life jacket for every person in your group.
+A life jacket for every person in your group.
 The life jackets must have the Department of Transport or Coast Guard approval label.
+We do have life jackets on site, but encourage you to bring your own for best fit.

-Please bring also the following items: checksmall (1K)
+We recommend you also bring the following items:

-Fishing equipment including landing net and fillet knife.
+Regular fishing equipment including a landing net and fillet knife.
 Consider bringing for each boat a large plastic bucket for keeping fish while you are in the boat.
-Many a nice catch is lost because a stringer broke or a clip opened up.
+Many a nice catch are lost because a stringer broke or a clip opened up.
 The buckets can do double duty as containers on your trip to and from Chapleau.

 First aid kit